Each Congress, FP4A develops a policy agenda that guides our advocacy and helps our community to hold Congress accountable.

 Fighting CorruptionCorruption is a global enterprise that threatens our values and interests, contributing to human, economic, and political insecurity around the world and here at home.

-Gender EquityWomen and girls face significant obstacles to their full and equal participation in society, which undermine their own well-being and threaten global peace and security.
+Gender EqualityWomen and girls face significant obstacles to their full and equal participation in society, which undermine their own well-being and threaten global peace and security.
 More American leadership is needed to advance gender equity, shift the status quo, and produce better outcomes for our world's women and girls.

-The health and safety of the American people is directly connected to the health and safety of people around the world.
+Global HealthThe health and safety of the American people is directly connected to the health and safety of people around the world.
 Strong U.S. leadership on global health is needed to effectively promote our values, strengthen global security and prosperity, combat the influence of our adversaries and competitors.

-International OrganizationsThe U.S. must reinvest and reengage in international organizations, to ensure that our values and interests are represented in important multilateral fora and decision-making bodies.
+The U.S. must reinvest and reengage in international organizations, to ensure that our values and interests are represented in important multilateral fora and decision-making bodies.

 IranSince the 1979 Iranian Revolution, Iran's defiance of international norms, support for militant groups, and nuclear pursuits have threatened global peace and security.
 The U.S. must continue to embrace diplomacy to curb Iran's nuclear ambitions and de-escalate tensions, and stand in solidarity with the Iranian people who suffer under the regime's oppression.